The Nearshore Wave Prediction System (NWPS) is currently being developed at

 Southern Region HQ.
 NWPS is designed to provide on-demand, high-resolution

-nearshore wave model guidance to coastal NWS forecasters throughout the
+nearshore wave model guidance to all US coastal WFOs, triggered

 Click to enlarge